Pressbooks outputs PDFs of your book, with different professional template designs for print and digital distribution.

 Pressbooks produces the book interior PDF without a cover, and does NOT produce a cover file.
-So: Pressbooks PDFs do not include covers.
+Covers can be created separately using our cover generator tool.

 In order to see exactly how new changes affect how your print book will look, it is necessary to export a new PDF file.
 However, the XHTML output of your book can also be helpful in diagnosing certain issues with your PDF file.
 The XHTML is the source from which your book is converted into a print document.

-To view the XHTML for your book, scroll to the bottom of any backend page for your book in Pressbooks – for example, the Organize page or the book dashboard.
-In the footer, click the Diagnostics link.
+To view the XHTML for your book, you should produce a PDF export with your desired Theme and options.
+Then, scroll to the bottom of any backend page for your book in Pressbooks and click the Diagnostics link.
 Then scroll down to “View Source.”
 Click View your book’s XHTML source.

 Note that the Preview link on the chapter editor Status & Visibility menu shows you the webbook preview, which does not reflect what you’ll see in your PDF.
 Pressbooks uses three different style sheets – web, PDF, and ebook – to create the different formats for your book.
 Different formats include different stylistic elements (e.g. only print documents have running content like page numbers).
 You can choose different theme options and edit your style sheet individually for each of the three formats of your book.

 This setting will not work for users with the role of Subscriber on a given book.